 The first tool I tried was IBM’s Many Eyes.
 I found it quick, easy and intuitive to use.
 I just had to paste my data from a spreadsheet into the web-based interface.

 Many Eyes offered me a range of different ways to display the data, but the one that seemed most intuitive to me was a bubble chart.
-The whole process (once I had registered with the site) took about 15 minutes, and you can see the resulting infographic here.
+The whole process (once I had registered with the site) took about 15 minutes.

 My verdict: The software was easy to use.
 As for the finished chat — the bubble chart is a good visualization and one that I think is a good idea.
 However, I would have preferred to have offered the user a time-axis slider, i.e. a way for the user to be able to see each bubble chart as part of an animation, which the user could either play, or manually progress through, by dragging a slider.